-The Department employs about 45 graduate students in this role.
-A GTA is expected to work about 15 hours/week.
-A typical assignment would be something like this: In a lower level course (say, college algebra, finite mathematics, or business calculus), a professor would lecture to 240 students 3 times a week.
+The Department employs about 40 graduate students in this role.
+A GTA is expected to work about 20 hours/week.
+A typical assignment would be for a lower level course (say, college algebra, finite mathematics, or business calculus) and would work as follows.
+A professor would lecture to 240 students 3 times a week.
 The 240 students are broken down into 8 recitation sections of 30 students each.
-A GTA will meet with 4 of these recitation sections once a week to answer questions, go over homework problems, give quizzes, etc. The GTA will also hold 3 office hours per week to provide assistance to students.
-The GTA thus spends 3 hours attending lectures, 4 hours conducting recitation sections, 3 hours meeting students in his/her office, and 5 hours preparing and scoring quizzes, for a total of 15 hours/week.
+In general, a GTA will meet with 4 of these recitation sections once a week to answer questions, go over homework problems, give quizzes, etc. The GTA will also hold 4 office hours per week to provide assistance to students either in her/his office or in the MAC (the department Math Assistance Center).
+The GTA thus spends 3 hours attending lectures, 4 hours conducting recitation sections, 4 hours meeting students in his/her office or the MAC, and 9 hours preparing and scoring quizzes and other related work, for a total of 20 hours/week.

 Fellowships awarded in national competitions (e.g., by the Department of Defense or the National Science Foundation) can also be used to support graduate study at NIU.
-One of our recent doctoral students held a three year fellowhip of this type.
+One of our recent doctoral students held a three-year fellowship of this type.

-The stipends for full-time GTAs and GRAs are about $1250/month (MS students) and $1650/month (Phd students with a MS degree) for 9 months, depending on the level of experience and the kind of assignment which is undertaken.
+The stipends for full-time GTAs and GRAs are about $1325/month (MS students) and $1700/month (Phd students with an MS degree) for 9 months, depending on the level of experience and the kind of assignment which is undertaken.
 The stipends for fellowships range from $7000 (this may be augmented by a 1/2-time appointment as a teaching assistant) to $14,500 for the academic year.
 A limited number of summer assistantships are also available on a competitive basis.
-The stipends for Summer 2010 GAs ranged from $825 to $1,650.
+The stipends for Summer GAs ranged from $825 to $1700.

 Doctoral students in our program spend at least one semester as an intern, usually in a governmental or industrial research laboratory.
-In some case the laboratory which is hosting the student is able to provide a salary, as an alternative to an appointment as a graduate assistant.
+In some cases, the laboratory which is hosting the student is able to provide a salary as an alternative to an appointment as a graduate assistant.